-First: that two or more persons agreed to defraud the Internal Revenue Service or to willfully file a false tax return, as charged in Count 33;
+First: That two or more persons agreed to defraud the Internal Revenue Service or to willfully file a false tax return, as charged in Count 33;

-Second: that the defendant under consideration knowingly and willfully became a member of the conspiracy with the intent to further its unlawful purpose; and
+Second: That the defendant under consideration knowingly and willfully became a member of the conspiracy with the intent to further its unlawful purpose; and

-Third: that one of the conspirators knowingly committed at least one overt act for the purpose of furthering the conspiracy charged in Count 33.
+Third: That one of the conspirators knowingly committed at least one overt act for the purpose of furthering the conspiracy charged in Count 33.

-You should interpret the terms "knowingly" and "willfully" in accordance with the definitions of those terms previously provided in these instructions.
+You should interpret the terms "knowingly" and "willfully" in accordance with the definitions of those terms previously provided at page 6-7 of these instructions.